PramithPatil/todo-app/frontend/DETAILED_DOCUMENTATION.md

 📖 Documentation Add-ons
 /DETAILED_DOCUMENTATION.md → Extended guide

-/docs/ folder (optional) for structured developer docs

 Inline code comments explaining complex logic

 🧍‍♂️ Author Notes
 This project demonstrates full-stack development proficiency using Flask and React, focusing on clean architecture, UI polish, and practical deployability.

 GitHub: PramithPatil

-Email: (optional — you can add it)

 Built with ❤️ for learning and demonstration